project-oak/arcsjs-chromium/README.md

 restrict the code that is processing the list of fonts:

 * Only one font can ever be seen by the code at a time
-* The code is pure functional, can only receive inputs and return outputs, with no access to writable global state permitted
+* The code is pure functional.
+It can only receive inputs and return outputs.
+No access to writable global state is permitted.
-* Rendering is done via templates, no access to DOM is permitted.
+* Rendering is done via templates.
+No access to DOM is permitted.
 * Only a single datum, the selected font, may be returned to the host page.

 Despite those restrictions, font pickers can be built with rich functionality